women-in-ai-ireland/ReadMe/README.md

 3. You will be redirected to an editable view of index.md.
 The index.md would contain you blog write-up.
 4. Commit Changes and go back to your repository.
 Find a section on the right hand side column called "Environments" and click on it.
 5. You'll be redirected to the 'Deployments' page.
 Click on 'View Deployment' to view your GitHub IO page.
-6. Update your logo with the logo available in this repositpry's gh-pages branch, copy the config file and make appropritae changes.
+6. Update your logo with the logo available in this repository's gh-pages branch, copy the config file and make appropritae changes.
+7. Create a new folder \_layouts and copy the file default.html from this repository and add the following at line 41.

+<h2><a href="">Contributors</a></h2>
+<p><strong>Contri Buter</strong> | <a href="https://www.linkedin.com/in/contributer/">LinkedIn</a>|<a href="https://github.com/contributer">GitHub</a></br><p>

+8. Commit and refresh.
+You'd see the Contributors section appear on the left hand column of the GitHub IO Page.

 Feel free to experiment with your GitHub IO Page.
 Contact (Nabanita Roy)[https://www.linkedin.com/in/nabanita-roy/] (nabanita@womeninai.co) for any questions/troubleshooting GitHub IO Pages.